zarf-dev/awesome-zarf/CONTRIBUTING.md

 ## License

-By contributing, you agree that your content will be published under the [Apache License 2.0](./LICENSE).
+By contributing, you agree that your content will be published under a [Creative Commons Attribution 4.0 International License](./LICENSE).
 ---

 Thanks for helping grow the Zarf ecosystem!